MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Prepare-machines-in-workgroups-and-untrusted-domains-for-backup.md

 3. Specify the parameters as follows:

-    -   **-DpmServerName**—Specify the name of the DPM server.
+    -   **-DpmServerName**-Specify the name of the DPM server.
 Use either an FQDN if the server and computer are accessible to each other using FQDNs, or a NETBIOS name.

-    -   **-IsNonDomainServer**—Use to indicate that the server is in a workgroup or untrusted domain in relation to the computer you want to protect.
+    -   **-IsNonDomainServer**-Use to indicate that the server is in a workgroup or untrusted domain in relation to the computer you want to protect.
 Firewall exceptions are created for required ports.

-    -   **-UserName**—Specify the name of the account you want to use for NTLM authentication.
+    -   **-UserName**-Specify the name of the account you want to use for NTLM authentication.
 To use this option you should have the -isNonDomainServer flag specified.
 A local user account will be created and the DPM protection agent will be configured to use this account for authentication.

-    -   **-ProductionServerDnsSuffix**—Use this switch if the server has multiple DNS suffixes configured.
+    -   **-ProductionServerDnsSuffix**-Use this switch if the server has multiple DNS suffixes configured.
 This switch represents the DNS suffix that the server uses to connect to the computer you're protecting.

 4. When the command completes successfully open the DPM console.